camilb/prometheus-kubernetes/README.md

 ## Configuration

 * A new namespace is created named `monitoring`
-* Prometheus is deployed in a `StatefulSet` with external EBS disk attached to pod for data storage
+* Prometheus is deployed using a `StatefulSet` with external EBS disk attached to the pod for data storage
-* Nginx Ingress Controller to access the dashboards

 ![alt](https://www.camil.org/content/images/2016/10/prom-1.png)